Friendscover/pomodoro-discord-bot/README.md

 Running

-`ruby lib/bot.rb`
+`bundle exec ruby lib/bot.rb`

 starts the bot.
 It prints the invite link for you to add it to your server.
 The bot starts pomodoro-sessions with the `pom X` command, where X is the duration in minutes, e.g. `pom 25`.
-It also starts a break for 5 minutes after finishing a session.
+By default it also starts a break for 5 minutes after finishing a session.
 The break timer can also be called with `break 5`.